Mikeal001/mod-1-project/README.md

 ## Project Responsibilities

-### Team Work:  Pre evaluations of all data and deciding on the specific data to be used for project analysis.
-Data was split among members
+#### Team Work:  Pre evaluations of all data and deciding on the specific data to be used for project analysis.
+Data was split among members for cleaning individually.
-               for individual cleaning
 ### Cory: setting up and maintain project master data in GITHUB, Data Cleaning (XX datasets),
 ### Ian:Data Cleaning (XX datasets),
 ### Michael: Data Cleaning (XX datasets),